OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/demark.md

 ---
 title: demark
-description: Documentation for Demark Sequential Indicator, a technical indicator in Python.
+description: "Documentation for Demark Sequential Indicator, a technical indicator" in Python.
 Detailed usage and parameter information is available.
 keywords:
 - Demark Sequential Indicator